Lars-Ostervold/BookScanner/README.md

 # BookScanner
+## !!!!
+I never got around to publishing this app officially since I didn't have an Apple developer account.
+If somebody wants to publish it, go for it.

 ## Overview
 This app is designed to help you manage your book library.
 With the ability to scan, catalog, and organize your books.